-(2) The employer shall report all members who have authorized payroll deductions on one report provided by the retirement system.
+(2) The employer shall report at least monthly all members who have authorized payroll deductions on one report provided by the retirement system.
 Payment shall be remitted with this report.
 If the employer fails to timely file a report or remit payment to the retirement system, the employer shall be subject to the same penalty and interest described in section 145.47 of the Revised Code.

 (1) A member may increase or decrease the member's post-tax payroll deduction by written notice to the member's employer.